 It is hard to stay consistent with a new habit or set on a path to achieving a goal.
 Most people will quit and give up when they don’t see any significant result after a few days.

-Regardless of whether you are trying to lose weight or want to build a successful blog, after putting in effort and time into taking massive action for days or weeks, and if you still don’t produce any result, you’ll feel frustrated.
+Regardless of whether you are trying to lose weight, build a successful blog, or even take up a new hobby like paddleboarding, after putting in effort and time into taking massive action for days or weeks, and if you still don’t produce any result, you’ll feel frustrated.

-You will start to doubt yourself if you should continue; that if your effort has poured into the drain; or whether what you do is working or not.
+You will start to doubt yourself whether you should continue; that if your effort has poured into the drain; or whether what you do is working or not.

 But luckily, there is a simple way to trick yourself into taking action and sticking to your habit.